Trusted WordPress tutorials, when you need them most.

 How to Set a Minimum Word Count for WordPress Posts

-If you have multiple authors on your site, then setting up a minimum word count can help ensure that writers meet content standards and fully answer the reader’s questions.
+If you have multiple authors on your site, then we recommend setting up a minimum word count to ensure that your writers meet content standards and fully answer the reader’s questions.

 In this article, we’ll show you how to set a minimum word count for your WordPress posts.